 Office of Student Conduct and Community EngagementMenu

-Faculty/Staff members are often the first to see indications that a student may be struggling.
-By utilizing your insights and observations, and relying on the wide range of expertise in this community, we can work together to help students and to keep the community safe.
+Faculty and staff members are often the first to see behavior or indicators that a student may be struggling.
+By utilizing your insights and observations, and relying on the wide range of expertise in this community, we can work together to help students and to keep the community healthy and safe.
 This information is provided to assist you in identifying students in crisis and referring those situations to appropriate staff members for follow-up.

 A University complaint can be filed against any student or student organization.
 Faculty members may file a complaint by clicking here.
 The complaint will be forwarded to the Office of Student Conduct and Community Engagement for review.

 When filing a complaint, it is very important that all documentation and other evidence associated with the complaint (e.g., Department of Public Safety reports, police reports, or witness statements) be included.
 More than one complaint can be filed regarding the same incident.
 It is absolutely necessary that all complaint forms be submitted as soon as possible.
 The complaint form will be considered complete only when it is submitted by the complainant.